luchak/rp8/docs/reference.md

 interval controls, and it applies only to the selected drum track. `shift+up` and `shift+down` when this button is selected allows transposing by octaves.

-C. **Pattern rotate.** This function is only available on the drum machine.
-Dragging up/down on this control rotates the steps for the selected drum in the current pattern right/left on the step grid.
+C. **Pattern rotate.** Dragging up/down on this control rotates the steps for the current pattern right/left on the step grid.
+On the drum machine, it rotates the currently selected track only.

 D. **Device enable.** This button controls whether the device's sequencer is active.
 When inactive, the device will not play any new notes.
 If you change this value in the middle of a bar, it will take effect at the start of the next bar.